What is ADHD?

 ADHD is more common in males than females, and females with ADHD are more likely to primarily have inattention symptoms.
-People with ADHD often have other conditions, such as learning disabilities, anxiety disorder, conduct disorder, depression, and substance abuse.
+People with ADHD often have other conditions, such as learning disabilities, anxiety disorder, conduct disorder, depression, and substance use disorder.

 While there is no cure for ADHD, currently available treatments may reduce symptoms and improve functioning.
 Treatments include medication, psychotherapy, education or training, or a combination of treatments.